Acrylic Pour Experience

 The Mix: We provide a professional fluid medium that you'll mix into your chosen colors.
 This is the secret sauce that helps the paint glide across the canvas without losing its vibrant pigment.

-The Canvas Risers: We use a clever trick - jumbo thumbtacks in the corners of your canvas.
-These act as feet, lifting your art off the tray so the excess paint can flow over the edges for a professional, wrap-around look.
+The Canvas Risers: Your canvas will have large thumbtacks poked into the underside corners.
+These act as feet, lifting your art off the tray so the excess paint can flow over the edges and deliver a professional, wrap-around look.
 They also allow your painting to be elevated while it dries so it won't stick to the box.
-These risers are designed to be removed after the painting is dry.

-The Tilt & Rock: You’ll have 20 minutes inside the studio to get your paint on the canvas and manipulate it to create your design.
-By rocking and tilting the canvas, you guide the paint to create custom patterns and organic shapes.
+The Tilt & Rock: You’ll have 15 minutes at your dedicated Creation Station to get your paint onto your canvas and manipulate it to create your design.
+By gently rocking and tilting the canvas, you guide the paint to create custom patterns and organic shapes.

 Entry-Level Fluid Art Techniques